Guest post by Dennis A.

 More and more of the hardcore subdivision neighbors are stopping by and asking for bottled water and ice.
 My six plastic ice cube trays are getting a work-out round the clock.
 I can’t make it fast enough and we’re down to four cases of bottled water.

 Then something totally unexpected happened.
 In addition to still being under a water boil alert, the fire department is going door to door and handing out fliers.
-I thought it must be some sort of no-burn notice or something, but when I read it, I found out that the village sewer system and pump stations do not have emergency back-up power.
+I thought it must be some sort of no-burn notice or something, but when I read it, I found out that the village sewer system and pump stations do not have emergency backup power.
 Long story short, sewage is backed up and can’t be pumped.
-This can cause a back up in your drains / toilet and possible sewage explosion.
-Have you ever seen the aftermath of a toilet / drain sewage explosion?
+This can cause a backup in your drains/toilet and a possible sewage explosion.
+Have you ever seen the aftermath of a toilet/drain sewage explosion?
 They requested minimal use of our bathroom facilities.

 Six days later, things get ugly

 Day Six: I got up at 5 a.m. to get ready for work and brewed a pot of coffee.
 I was getting up earlier than normal because it was so stinking hot that I couldn’t get a deep sleep.
 I’ve noticed the family and I are getting cranky at each other because we’re tired and miserable.
 Taking a morning shower was an eye-opener.
 You would think as hot as the inside of the house was (82 degrees) a cold shower would feel good.
 NOT!
 By conserving hot water and taking quick showers in the morning, the three of us were able to get three days out of the electric water heater.
 I did not make provisions to hook up the hot water heater or an electric generator transfer switch because I didn’t expect an electrical outage of this duration.